Sitecore/developer-portal/data/markdown/pages/learn/getting-started/marketplace/marketplace-register-app.md

 ## Register Local running app
 Running the local app in the context of Cloud Portal XM Cloud is working the same way as setting up your deployed app.
-This way, all autentication and other connection related configuration is handled by Sitecore.
+This way, all authentication and other connection related configuration is handled by Sitecore.

 You do not need to deploy the app to a hosting provider as you plan run the app on `localhost`.